getodk/docs/aggregate-guide.rst

 .. _aggregate-introduction:

-`ODK Aggregate` provides a ready-to-deploy server and data repository to:
+ODK Aggregate is a server application and data repository used with :doc:`collect-intro` or other :doc:`OpenRosa-compliant data client applications <openrosa>`.

 - provide blank forms to ODK Collect (or other OpenRosa clients).
 - accept finalized forms (submissions) from ODK Collect and manage collected data.